Frequently Asked Questions

 During the ‘hot’ season the islands are generally much greener and sunnier, and land birds are most active (nesting and nurturing).
 It is also during this period that the ocean is calmer and water temperature is warmer for swimming and snorkelling.

-May I encounter rough seas or bad weather?
+Will I encounter rough seas or bad weather?

 Is the cruise itinerary subject to change?

-On occasions Galapagos National Park commands can oblige the yacht to vary the itinerary, for example when certain species need a resting period and a landing site is temporarily closed to visitors, or when trails or facilities are under maintenance.
+On occasions Galapagos National Park commands can oblige the yacht to modify the itinerary, for example when certain species need a resting period and a landing site is temporarily closed to visitors, or when trails or facilities are under maintenance.
 The captain can also decide to change the itinerary for weather, safety or unforeseen reasons.

 Do you cruise between islands in the daytime or at night?